We occasionally recommend products we love and might be paid a share of the sale.

-Regularly setting yourself goals to achieve a better handicap will help to keep you motivated.
-It can be very easy for people to give up if they are finding it difficult to achieve a lower handicap, but setting yourself achievable goals and monitoring your progress is the first step to a better handicap.
+Regular goal setting will help to keep you motivated.
+It can be very easy to give up on difficult tasks, but setting yourself achievable goals and monitoring your progress is the first step to a better handicap.

-Goal setting and monitoring of progress will keep you motivated during the process, which is important when you are trying to achieve a goal.
+Goal setting and monitoring of progress will keep you motivated.
+That is important when you are trying to achieve something difficult.

 Related article: What Do Good Scores Look Like For Beginner Golfers